Computers and the Internet

 Computer / Internet Booking Procedures

-- Before each session users must register at the library desk (except for the Central Library and Cabra Library, where self-booking is in operation).
+- Before each session users must register at the library desk (except for the Central Library Cabra and Rathmines Library, where self-booking is in operation).

 - When booking and taking up a computer session you will be asked to show your library card